Joseph Boye Lomotey: Early life and education

-Lomotey had his early formative years at a missionary school in Accra before joining the Accra Academy for his secondary education.
+Joseph Lomotey attended a missionary school in Accra before entering the Accra Academy for his secondary education graduating in 1939.
+In high school, he was editor of the Accra Academy News for four years.
 In 1952, he enrolled at Xavier University, New Orleans on a Phelps Stokes Fund scholarship, for his undergraduate degree which he obtained in 1955.
-While at Xavier University, he was the head of the All African Students Union of the Americas.
+While at Xavier, he was the head of the All African Students Union of the Americas.
 He was also editor of the school's campus newspaper from 1952 to 1955.

 Following his undergraduate studies, Lomotey pursued his postgraduate studies at the New York School of Social Work, Columbia University, on a Hishhorn fellowship.
-While at Columbia University, he was selected to attend the Students International Assembly in Williamsburg, Virginia, based on his qualifications, academic record, and purpose for attendance.
+While at Columbia, he was selected to attend the Students International Assembly in Williamsburg, Virginia, based on his qualifications, academic record, and purpose for attendance.
 He obtained his master's degree in Social Work from Columbia University in 1957.

 Career

-After his secondary education, Lomotey worked for about twelve years in the Ghana civil service.
-He resigned in 1952 to further his education in the United States of America.
+After his secondary education, Lomotey worked for about twelve years in the Ghanaian civil service.
+He also worked as a news correspondent for the Gold Coast Press.
+In 1952, he resigned to further his education in the United States of America.